Dog Bite Injury Lawyer

 Dog Bite Attorney

-California also has a dog bite law that is considered to be the “1 bite rule” where the owner is held liable for their dog’s bite if their dog has bitten someone before or has displayed past violent tendencies.
-It is very important to hire a dog bite injury attorney that is well-versed in the laws of the state you are located in.
-Our dog bite injury attorneys have extensive experience and knowledge of the laws dealing with California and Nevada dog bites and dog responsibility.
+California is known to have a dog bite law that is considered to be the “1 bite rule” where the owner is held liable for their dog’s bite if their dog has bitten someone before or has displayed past violent tendencies.

 How Can Our Dog Bite Injury Lawyers Help You?

-California civil code section 3342 the statute that deals with dog bites and explains the “one bite rule.”
+California civil code section 3342 is a statute that addresses dog bites and explains the “one bite rule.”
 The statute explains that the dog owner is liable for the injuries caused as long as:

 For the victim to have a case based on personal injury law in California, they must be able to prove three things:

-Check out the list of most dog attacks by breed and which dogs have the most fatal attacks.
+Check out the list of most dog attacks by breed and how you can prevent a dog bite and attack in California.

 Common Injuries from Dog Bites